Legal Resources

 A typical tying arrangement is when a seller with market power for a product (the "tying" item) requires any customer buying that item to also purchase a second item (the "tied" item).
 The market for the tied item is usually competitive and the seller is using its market power for the first item (the "tying" item) to increase sales in the competitive market for the second item.
 This tying arrangement may present competitive problems because alternative sellers of the second item—the tied product—may find themselves foreclosed from competing because buyers are coerced into buying a product from the first seller because the buyers may need the product in which the seller has market power (the first product).
 It may be the only way buyers can obtain the second item—by also buying the first product from the seller.

-Examples of this type of exclusionary conduct may include (i) conditioning the use of one blockchain for a specific application or product by restricting the use of other blockchain or non-blockchain rivals’ infrastructure, or (ii) to require suppliers upstream or end customers downstream to use the same blockchain for different products or applications.
+Examples of this type of exclusionary conduct may include (1) conditioning the use of one blockchain for a specific application or product by restricting the use of other blockchain or non-blockchain rivals' infrastructure, or (2) to require suppliers upstream or end customers downstream to use the same blockchain for different products or applications.